ldandoy/Utils-CSS-JS/README.md

 ## To see how it works

 The "example" folder contains the index.html file.
-Open it in your favorite browser, to show all the CSS class in action
+Open it in your favorite browser, to show all the CSS class in action.

+Or you can go on: https://overconsulting.tech to see it in action.
+For the moment, it's just example, you

 ## Developpement